michaeltaskin/documentation-of-practice/README.md

 # documentation-of-practice

-template project for the documentation of practice assignments
+this repo is a template project for the documentation of practice assignments